 What is a Sealed Cannabis Greenhouse?

 Traditional greenhouses are normally heavily ventilated during the day to prevent overheating.
 A standard rule of thumb in the commercial greenhouse industry is to exchange the entire volume of air in the greenhouse every minute.
 That requires enormous fans to constantly flush air outside.
 In a cannabis greenhouse, this results in continually venting warm, CO2 rich, and odorous air outside.
 In turn, ventilation raises a number of issues.
 In many areas, regulations prohibit exhausting untreated, odorous air outside.
-Furthermore, excessive ventilation can brings pests and pathogens into the greenhouse.
+Furthermore, excessive ventilation can bring pests and pathogens into the greenhouse.

 A strategy in themselves, sealed cannabis greenhouses have a number of pros and cons, and important ramifications on the cannabis greenhouse design.
 (Note, that while we say “sealed” greenhouses, no environment is ever completely air tight.
 Sealed cannabis greenhouses are typically equipped with back-up ventilation.
 Some air exchange occurs, though it is dramatically lower than ventilated versions.)